TommyScribble/feedback-popup/README.md

 ### Development Server

-- `pnpm start` will run the app's development server at [http://localhost:3000](http://localhost:3000) and a devlopment API at [http://localhost:3005](http://localhost:3005), automatically reloading the page on every JS change.
+- `pnpm run dev` will run the app's development server at [http://localhost:3000](http://localhost:3000) and a devlopment API at [http://localhost:3005](http://localhost:3005), automatically reloading the page on every JS change.

 ### Dev API